elfi-dev/elfi/docs/usage/tutorial.rst

 .. image:: http://research.cs.aalto.fi/pml/software/elfi/docs/0.6.2/usage/tutorial_files/tutorial_36_0.png

-Let's change the earlier priors to the new ones in the inference model:
+Let’s change the earlier priors to the new ones in the inference model:

 .. code:: ipython3